V-Cent/TTE/docs/tech/todps2.md

 #### Combo Assist

-Like other games, doing an attack while the enemy is still staggered (in Destiny DC you need atleast to do atleast 1 frame after the previous attack hits, so sometimes you may need to delay your attacks) increses the stagger by a little bit to help chain things better.
+Like other games, doing an attack while the enemy is still staggered (in Destiny DC you need at least to do at least 1 frame after the previous attack hits, so sometimes you may need to delay your attacks) increses the stagger by a little bit to help chain things better.
 The values are:

 - Normal Attacks : +12 frames of stagger.
 - Most Artes: +14 frames of stagger.